Email Processing in Lua

 Overridden metamethods: None

 For description of the changes to be made to the message after processing, it is recommended not to fill in the MilterModifications table directly.
-You should use methods from the MilterModifier table instead that can be received from the context.
+You should use methods from the MilterModifier custom table received from the context.

-The table contains secondary methods for generating the X-Antivirus and X-Authentication-Results standard headers.
+The table contains auxiliary methods for generating X-Antivirus and X-Authentication-Results standard headers.

 Field